orchidsoftware/orchid.software/docs/en/docs/authentication.md

 ## Guard

-When your application needs to provide different types of users, e.g. customers and sellers who have their authentication portals, then the package will support you.
-You can use a configuration file to configure Orchid to work with a specific type.
-To do this, change the value of `guard` in the file `config/platform.php`:
+Orchid provides support for different types of users (e.g. customers and sellers) who have their own authentication portals.
+To configure Orchid to work with a specific type of user, you can change the value of the `guard` option in the `config/platform.php` configuration file:

 ```php
 'guard' => 'sellers',
 ```

-Note that `sellers` must already be available in Laravel's [authentication guards list](https://github.com/laravel/laravel/blob/9.x/config/auth.php).
+Keep in mind that the value of `guard` must be one of the authentication guards listed in Laravel's [authentication configuration](https://github.com/laravel/laravel/blob/9.x/config/auth.php).

-## Personalization

-User authorization issues are outside the scope of the package.
-Because the needs can be completely different, from using email or the user's phone.
-Using one-time passwords and sending them by email, etc.
+## Customizing the Authentication Process

+The package does not provide any specific implementation of user authentication.
+The needs of different applications can vary significantly, from using email or phone numbers for authentication to sending one-time passwords by email.

-You can write your authorization controllers following the [Laravel documentation](https://laravel.com/docs/authentication), but before you do that, it's highly advisable to disable the orchid login page.
-To do this, go to the `config/platform.php` configuration file and set the value for `auth`:
+To customize the authentication process, you can write your own controllers following the guidelines in the [Laravel documentation](https://laravel.com/docs/authentication).
+Before doing so, it is recommended to disable the built-in login page provided by Orchid.
+To do this, set the auth option in the config/platform.php configuration file to `false`:

 ```php
 'auth' => false,
 ```

-This will completely remove the availability of the built-in authorization routes and you can write your own.
+This will remove the availability of the built-in authorization routes and allow you to write your own

-> **Note.**  By default, the package has only the simplest login form with only email and password fields.
-If you need features like recovery, registration, and 2FA with a one-time password algorithm based on time, consider using the [Fortify theme](https://github.com/orchidsoftware/fortify), which relies entirely on [Laravel Fortify](https://laravel.com/docs/fortify).
+> **Note:** The built-in login page provided by Orchid has only the most basic functionality, with email and password fields.
+If you need more advanced features such as password recovery, registration, and 2FA with time-based one-time password algorithms, consider using the [Fortify theme](https://github.com/orchidsoftware/fortify), which is based on [Laravel Fortify](https://laravel.com/docs/fortify).